 Notes

-**If using frozen blueberries, thaw and drain then in step #4: toss with 1 Tbsp cornstarch and omit the lemon juice.
+**If using frozen blueberries, rinse a couple of times in cold water, drain well, and pat dry with paper towels.
+In step #4: toss with 1 Tbsp cornstarch and omit the lemon juice.
 Do not add more than 16 oz blueberries

 or they weigh down the cake.

-*measure flour by spooning into measuring cup then scraping off the top.
+*Measure flour by spooning it into measuring cup then scraping off the top.

 Nutrition Per Serving